-In certain applications it is desirable to control a second process such that its process value always deviates from the first process with a constant value.
+In certain applications controlling a second process such that its process value always deviates from the first process with a constant value may be required.
 Water tank 1 is 5.12 meters height and water tank 2 level is desirable to be maintained at 1 meter lower than tank 1 level.